 However, knowing which keywords are a good value can be complicated, and the relative value of keywords often changes.
 Choosing PPC management for law firms can help you get the highest ROI.

-4. Facebook Paid Advertising
+4. Facebook Paid Advertising for Lawyers

 Facebook advertising has become extraordinarily popular, but there's no denying that the size of Facebook's audience is a major factor.
 Law firm marketing strategies that aim to reach more prospective clients should include attorney Facebook advertising.